RePRGM/rePRGM.github.io/_posts/2023-11-07-Attack-of-The-Clones.md

 First, since `NtCreateProcessEx` is an undocumented function, we cannot simply call it.
 First, we define its function signature.
 This is the line starting with type.

 Second, we create a convenience function.
-This is our “toString” function (credits to …).
+This is our “toString” function (credits to [the Offensive Nim repo and @byt3bl33d3r](https://github.com/byt3bl33d3r/OffensiveNim/tree/master)).
 All we do here is convert a byte array to a Nim String type.

 Next, we have our "getCleanNTDLL" function.
 The first thing it does is get a handle to ntdll.dll.
 Then, using this handle, we find and save the address of the `NtCreateProcessEx` function so we can use it.